 Each student registering for an academic session will be issued a Brandon University Identification Card which must be presented when using Library facilities.
 A fee is assessed for each ID card.
-Cards are issued by the Housing Office in the McMaster Complex upon receipt of proof of registration (see section 4.2).
+Cards are issued by the Housing Office in the McMaster Complex upon receipt of proof of registration.